Wildness: Cultural perceptions of wildness

 People have explored the contrast of wildness versus tameness throughout recorded history.
 The earliest great work of literature, the Epic of Gilgamesh, tells a story of a wild man Enkidu in opposition to Gilgamesh who personifies civilization.
 In the story, Enkidu is defeated by Gilgamesh and becomes civilized.
 Cultures vary in their perception of the separation of humans from nature, with western civilization drawing a sharp contrast between the two while the traditions of many indigenous peoples have always seen humans as part of nature.
 The perception of man's place in nature and civilization has also changed over time.
 In western civilization, for example, Darwinism and environmentalism have renewed the perception of humans as part of nature, rather than separate from it.

 Wildness is often mentioned in the writings of naturalists, such as John Muir and David Brower, where it is admired for its freshness and otherness.
 Henry David Thoreau wrote "In wildness is the preservation of the world".
 Some artists and photographers such as Eliot Porter explore wildness in the themes of their works.
 The benefits of reconnecting with nature by seeing the achievements of wildness is an area being investigated by ecopsychology.

 Attempts to identify the characteristics of wildness are varied.
 One consideration sees wildness as that part of nature which is not controllable by humans.
-Nature retains a measure of autonomy, or wildness, apart from human constructions (Evanoff, 2005).
+Nature retains a measure of autonomy, or wildness, apart from human constructions.
+In Wild by Design, Laura J. Martin reviews attempts to manage nature while respecting and even generating the wildness of other species.
 Another version of this theme is that wildness produces things that are natural, while humans produce things that are artificial (man-made).
 Ambiguities about the distinction between the natural and the artificial animate much of art, literature and philosophy.
 There is the perception that naturally produced items have a greater elegance over artificial things.
 Modern zoos seek to improve the health and vigour of animals by simulating natural settings, in a move away from stark man-made structures.

-Another view of wildness is that it is a social construct (Callicott 1994), and that humans cannot be considered innately ‘unnatural’.
+Another view of wildness is that it is a social construct, and that humans cannot be considered innately ‘unnatural.
 As wildness is claimed to be a quality that builds from animals and ecosystems, it often fails to be considered within reductionist theories for nature.

 Meanwhile, an ecological perspective sees wildness as "(the degree of) subjection to natural selection pressures", many of which emerge independently from the biosphere.
 Thus modern civilization - contrasted with all humanity – can be seen as an 'unnatural' force (lacking wildness) as it strongly insulates its population from many natural selection mechanisms, including interspecific competition such as predation and disease, as well as some intraspecific phenomena.